anoopsarkar/compilers-class/decafspec.md

 ### Array types

 Decaf has integer and boolean arrays.
-However, arrays are declared only in the global (class declaration) scope as part of the field declarations (see FieldDecl).
+However, arrays are declared only in the global (package declaration) scope as part of the field declarations (see FieldDecl).
 All arrays are one-dimensional and have a size that is fixed at compile-time.
 Arrays are indexed from 0 to n − 1, where n &gt; 0 is the size of the array.
 The usual bracket notation is used to index arrays.
 Since arrays have a compile-time fixed size and cannot be declared as method parameters (or local variables), there is no facility to query the length of an array variable in Decaf.
 Arrays must be initialized to all zeroes at declaration time.

     ArrayDecl = identifier "[" int_lit "]" .